clachevv/neuro-match-project/README.md

 ## Neuromatch Group: "Quantrek"
-Overarching Question: What are the encoding differences between videos with a clear living subject (humans, animals etc) vs no clear subject and what which ROI's (region of the brain) give a stronger weaker response?
-We use cluster the PCA's using DBSCAN to understand the different responses to the videos.

-Can we learn how the brain processes visual stimuli in different brain regions (ROI's) by comparing FMRI data with AlexNet?
+Overarching Question: Can we learn how the brain processes visual stimuli in different brain regions (ROI's) by comparing FMRI data with AlexNet?

 BONUS Questions: In the frames without a clear subject, is there an identifiable period of time where the participant needs to mentally search for a subject?
 Can we compare our DBSCAN clusters versus Quantum DBSCAN?